jayysrw/data-portfolio/README.md

-# data-portfolio
+# Data Science Portfolio
 Portfolio of data science projects for academic, research, and working purposes.
+Presented in the form of iPython Notebooks.